Cases challenge no-parole terms for young adult killers

 “People who say that a person of 18 and six weeks is biologically different than a person of 17 and 364 days belong to the Flat Earth Society,” said Mattis' attorney, Ruth Greenberg.
 “There is no support for a bright-line rule at 18, biologically, neuro-scientifically speaking.
 And the scientific community is in broad agreement,” she said.

-Mattis' case and another, involving a man convicted of participating in a killing at 19, hope to ban life-without-parole sentences for people who were 18, 19 and 20 at the time of their crimes.
-The two cases were recently sent up to Massachusetts' highest court, which did away with such sentences for juveniles eight years ago.
+Mattis' case and another, involving a man convicted of participating in a killing at 19, hope to ban life-without-parole sentences in Massachusetts for people who were 18, 19 and 20 at the time of their crimes.
+The two cases were recently sent up to the state's highest court, which did away with such sentences for juveniles eight years ago.

 The U.S. Supreme Court in 2012 struck down automatic life terms with no chance of parole for killers under 18.
 But this year, the more conservative court made it easier to hand down those punishments for juveniles, ruling that it doesn’t require a finding that a minor is incapable of being rehabilitated.